Contributing Guide

 - Prefer isolated or local AI tooling per ADR 011: AI Tool and Agent Governance

-- Review architecture-principles.md before proposing changes
+- Review adr-design-guardrails.md before proposing changes

 - Browse reference-architectures/ for project kickoff patterns